RedTent/twn/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Johan van Tent <tentvanjohan@hotmail.com>'

-This is the first submission of this package.
+This is my first submission of this package.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package.